Can a secluded self-interacting dark sector generate detectable gravitational waves?: Parameter space scan results

-In Fig.~\ref{fig:gwsA} and Fig.~\ref{fig:gwsB} we further project parameter points on the standard ``frequency-amplitude'' plane, with the ``powerlaw-integrated sensitivity curves'' (PLISCs) of SKA and LISA also presented~\cite{Schmitz:2020syl,Thrane:2013oya}.
-The PLISC of SKA is normalized to ``observing time = 20 years'' and ``signal-to-noise ratio = 1'', while the PLISC of LISA is normalized to ``observing time = 1 year'' and ``signal-to-noise ratio = 1''.
-If the GWs spectrum from a parameter point intersect with a PLISC, then this parameter point can be treated as detectable at the corresponding experiment.
-To avoid clutter in the figure, we only depict the peaks of GWs spectrum in Fig.~\ref{fig:gwsA} and Fig.~\ref{fig:gwsB} instead of showing the complete spectrum.
+In Fig.~\ref{fig:gwsA} and Fig.~\ref{fig:gwsB} we further project parameter points on the standard ``frequency-amplitude'' plane, with the ``power-law-integrated sensitivity curves'' (PLISCs) of SKA and LISA also presented~\cite{Schmitz:2020syl,Thrane:2013oya}.
+The PLISC of SKA is normalized to ``observing time = 20 years'' and ``SNR (signal-to-noise ratio) = 1'', while the PLISC of LISA is normalized to ``observing time = 1 year'' and ``SNR = 1''.
+If the GW spectrum from a parameter point intersects a PLISC, then this parameter point can be treated as detectable at the corresponding experiment.
+To avoid clutter in the figure, we only depict the peaks of the GW spectra in Fig.~\ref{fig:gwsA} and Fig.~\ref{fig:gwsB} instead of showing the complete spectrum.

 In Fig.~\ref{fig:gwsA} (Left) we see that without considering current $\Delta N_\text{eff}$ and Lyman-$\alpha$ constraints, a considerable number of parameter points in charge assignment A can be detected by SKA.
-However, Fig.~\ref{fig:gwsA} (Right) shows that, taking both constraints into account, all the peaks given by charge assignment A are below the PLISC of SKA.
-We have checked numerically that not only the peaks of these parameter points are not inside the PLISC, but their entire spectrums also do not intersect with the PLISC.
-So, for charge assignment A, we conclude that, considering current $\Delta N_\text{eff}$ and Lyman-$\alpha$ constraints, we cannot detect the secluded self-interacting dark sector discussed in this paper.
+However, Fig.~\ref{fig:gwsA} (Middle) shows that, taking both constraints into account, all the peaks given by charge assignment A are below the PLISC of SKA.
+We have checked numerically that not only the peaks of these parameter points are not inside the PLISC, but their entire spectra also do not intersect with the PLISC.
+To make this point clearer, in Fig.~\ref{fig:gwsA} (Right) we present the same plot as Fig.~\ref{fig:gwsA} (Middle) but color-mapped by SNR.
+It shows that all the parameter points have a SNR smaller than 1.
+Therefore, for charge assignment A, we conclude that, considering current $\Delta N_\text{eff}$ and Lyman-$\alpha$ constraints, we cannot detect the secluded self-interacting dark sector discussed in this paper.

-But for charge assignment B, due to a much weaker Lyman-$\alpha$ bound, there are a small amount of parameter points that can be detected by SKA after considering both constraints, as shown in Fig.~\ref{fig:gwsB} (Right).
-Thus we can say that, even the $\Delta N_\text{eff}$ put a strong and uniform limit on all the dark FOPT, but the secluded self-interacting dark sector scenario which can escape Lyman-$\alpha$ bound would be promising to be detected by SKA.
+For charge assignment B, however, due to a much weaker Lyman-$\alpha$ bound, there are a small number of parameter points that can be detected by SKA after considering both constraints, as shown in Fig.~\ref{fig:gwsB} (Middle) and Fig.~\ref{fig:gwsB} (Right).
+Thus we can say that, even though $\Delta N_\text{eff}$ puts a strong and uniform limit on all dark FOPTs, the secluded self-interacting dark sector scenarios that can escape the Lyman-$\alpha$ bound would still be promising targets for SKA.